danishcake/sneezebox/README.md

 ## Wiring

 We're going to use GPIO 10 as the keyboard input, and GPIO 9 as the big LED output

+## Development notes
+This is based on https://github.com/rp-rs/rp2040-project-template/